kawacukennedy/civicsense/README.md

 The app runs in demo mode by default with mock data and services.
 No external API keys required!

+### Deployment

+#### Frontend (Vercel)
+The frontend is configured for Vercel deployment:

+1. Connect your GitHub repo to Vercel
+2. Set the root directory to `frontend/`
+3. Vercel will automatically detect the Vite configuration
+4. The app will be deployed with the API proxy configured

+#### Backend (Render/Railway)
+Deploy the backend separately:
+1. Use the `backend/` directory
+2. Set environment variables from `.env.example`
+3. Deploy to Render, Railway, or similar platform
+4. Update the frontend API URLs to point to your deployed backend

 ### Manual Testing

 To test the full flow: